Student visa to PR: Easiest countries for international students to get permanent residency

 • Income: You need to demonstrate that you can support yourself financially.
 This could include income from employment, scholarships, or other sources.

-• Language proficiency: While not always mandatory, having a good command of the Norwegian language can significantly enhance your chances of obtaining permanent residency.
+• Language proficiency: While not always mandatory, having a good command of the Norwegian language can significantly enhance your chances of obtaining PR.

-Once you meet these requirements, you can apply for permanent residency through the Norwegian Directorate of Immigration (UDI).
-The application process requires you to submit a few documents, including proof of identity, proof of residence, and evidence of financial stability.
+Once you meet these requirements, you can apply for PR through the Norwegian Directorate of Immigration (UDI)

 5. UK

-When international students come to study in the UK, they’ll get a two-year work permit after graduation.
-During these two years, you have the opportunity to showcase your skills and talents to potential employers.
+International students in the UK can apply for a two-year work permit, known as the Graduate visa, after graduation.
+During these two years — three, if you have a PHD or other doctoral qualification — you will have the opportunity to showcase your skills and talents to potential employers.

 easiest countries to get permanent residency

-Imagine living in Italy — one of the easiest countries to get permanent residency — and enjoying all the delicious food it has to offer.
+One of the easiest countries to get permanent residency is the Netherlands.
 Source: AFP

-In the Netherlands, international students must have lived in the country for five years to qualify for permanent residency, which includes the time they spend studying.
+In the Netherlands, international students must have lived in the country for five years to qualify for PR, which includes the time they spend studying.

 easiest countries to get permanent residency

-One of the most popular routes to getting permanent residency in Canada is through the Express Entry system.
+One of the most popular routes to getting PR in Canada is through the Express Entry system.
 This system assesses you based on your skills, qualifications, work experience, and other factors.
 If you meet the criteria, you could be invited to apply for PR through Express Entry.

-Another option is the Provincial Nominee Program (PNP), which allows Canadian provinces to nominate individuals for permanent residency based on their specific requirements and needs.
+Another option is the Provincial Nominee Programme (PNP), which allows Canadian provinces to nominate individuals for PR based on their specific requirements and needs.